-This chapter sets out the Commission's assessment and analysis of the issues raised in the Rule Change Proposal, particularly in respect of the Rule making test.
-It includes consideration of stakeholder views in response to the Panel's Exposure Draft.
+This chapter sets out the Commission's assessment and analysis of the issues raised in the Rule Change Proposal.
+It includes consideration of stakeholder views in response to the Panel's exposure draft (as, under the "fast track" Rule making process, no consultation was undertaken by the Commission on the proposed Rule change) and submissions received in response to the draft Rule determination.